AnnMarieW/dmc_custom_components/README.md

 Using mismatched Mantine versions may cause runtime errors.

 ## Why a Wrapper Is Used

 Dash Mantine Components ≥ 2.5.0 exposes Mantine Core, Mantine Hooks, and Mantine Dates on the global `window` object.
 A wrapper is used to ensure these APIs are fully loaded before a custom component is rendered.
+It also makes it so that your custom component does not need it's own `MantineProvider`.

+You can find the wrapper in the [utils folder](https://github.com/AnnMarieW/dmc_custom_components/blob/main/src/ts/utils/withMantine.tsx)

+See the sample dash app [usage.py](https://github.com/AnnMarieW/dmc_custom_components/blob/main/usage.py)

 ## Updating webpack